-Have you ever had a bite of cake that makes you moan with joy and satisfaction?
+Have you ever had a bite of cake that makes you groan with joy and satisfaction?
 I know you know what I am talking about.
-That one bite that throws open its arms of dessert love beckoning to eat more.
-Telling you that you can’t stop with just one bite, you have to have it all!
+You take one bite, and it throws open its arms of dessert love beckoning you to eat more.
+I’m telling you that you can’t stop with just one bite; you have to have it all!
 This is one of those cakes.
 A Meyer lemon pound cake that will change your life.

 I can appreciate a generous slice of chocolate cake, especially if it’s topped with peanut butter frosting.
 I am cool with a traditional yellow cake and chocolate frosting.
-But, if you really want to make your way to my heart its with a slice of lemon cake.
-Citrus desserts makes me weak in the knees and all swoony.
+But, if you want to make my heart flutter it’s with a slice of lemon cake.
+Citrus desserts make me weak in the knees and all swoony.

-If you visit here regularly you’re probably thinking, “This woman gets all swoony over everything!”
+If you visit here regularly, you’re probably thinking, “This woman gets all swoony over everything!”
 And, you know what?
 You are pretty much right.
 I love all food, which is why I am a food blogger with a little extra junk in the trunk.
 Call it an occupational hazard.
-Which is also why I am busting my tail 4 times a week at Barre class crying for my mama.
+Which is why I am busting my tail four times a week at Zumba class crying for my mama.
 It’s also why I walked an extra 20 minutes on the treadmill to burn enough calories for a bowl of chocolate Chex with almond milk the other day.
 Apparently I am motivated by food.
 So embarrassing!

 Meyer lemons are gems because they have a beautiful balance of sweetness and tart.
 And, in my humble opinion make the best lemon cakes.
 Keep your eyes peeled next time you’re at the grocery store for Meyer lemons.
-While I was at the store yesterday, buying toothpaste, I spied with my little eye a beautiful bag of Meyer lemons and had to bring them home.
-This is my typical MO, walking in for toothpaste leave with fresh produce, lamb chops and French butter.
+While I was at the store yesterday, buying toothpaste, I spied a beautiful bag of Meyer lemons and had to bring them home.
+This is my typical MO, walking in for toothpaste leave with fresh produce, lamb chops, and French butter.

 So, back to this freaking amazing cake!
-There is meyer lemon everywhere in every inch of this cake.
-There is zest in the cake, a Meyer lemon syrup and a Meyer lemon glaze.
-Meyer lemon is literally coming at you from all sides like little bright yellow ninjas.
+There is Meyer lemon everywhere in every inch of this cake.
+There is zest in the cake, a Meyer lemon syrup, and a Meyer lemon glaze.
+Meyer lemon is coming at you from all sides like little bright yellow ninjas.
 Although bright yellow ninjas would defeat the whole idea of a ninja, but you know what I mean.